thepoly/docs/Style Guide.md

 Currently in Commons Dining Hall, the RPI mailroom will be moved to the bookstore.

 #### majors
 Do not capitalize the names of majors, unless it is a title specific to an RPI program, e.g., *Science, Technology, and Society* vs. *computer science*, *civil engineering*, or *geology*.
+A list of undergraduate and graduate major codes can be found [here](http://www.rpi.edu/dept/srfs/degreeAppWithMajorCodes.pdf).

 #### Markdown
 A nice way to format and write plain text documents, like this style guide.